Bilgehanaygn/ml-measure-server/README.md

 ### Notes:
-specify the port in the index.js file port 5000 is recommended, as it is the base URL in the front-end application.
+Make sure to specify the port in the index.js file port 5000 is recommended, as it is the base URL in the front-end application.
 If you run the application in a different port make sure to update the base url in the front-end application as well.

 ## Alternative way to setup the application - Build with docker
 ### Run the following command